karenland/DH-110_AssignTwo/README.md

  </ol>

 To measure the results, I used the seven-point Likert scale for the first two parts of the questionaire as provuded in the assignment document.
 For the adjective list provided to us, I modified it to not overwhelm the participant.
-SO it only had 16 adjective: 8 that have negative/poor connotation and 8 that had a positive connotation.
+So it only had 16 adjective: 8 that have negative/poor connotation and 8 that had a positive connotation.

 **Links**
 This is the link to the survey <p><a href="https://forms.gle/N7PNbPWHKrYouSHE6 ">LINK</a></p>  .